 Lower your interest on balances!

-This is a great opportunity for those people with good to excellent credit but are still working hard to lower their debt payments with no fees at all, as now you can have all your money applied directly into cutting down your principal instead of having it go towards interest.
-That way, your balance owed will go down that much faster.
+This is a great opportunity for those people with good to excellent credit but are still working hard to lower their debt payments, as now you can have all your money applied directly into cutting down your principal instead of having it go towards interest and/or fees.
+The 0% APR applies to new purchases as well, so your balance owed will go down that much faster and you won’t have to worry about interest until well into 2016.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”